 - Suunto Spartan Sport - The entry model to the Spartan range.
 At the moment it is the most economical option, which does not mean that it belongs to the low range.
 In software functions it offers the same as the rest of the range, but lacks a barometric altimeter.
 With 13.8mm it is the thinnest of all, at the cost of reducing its autonomy with respect to the Ultra.
 With a polished steel bezel and mineral glass.

 - Suunto Spartan Sport Wrist HR - The new model in the collection.
-Identical to the Sport, but it incorporates an optical pulse sensor for the first time in the Suunto range.
-Its total thickness increases to 16.8mm, giving room for the optical sensor.
-It differs from the Sport "just like that" in that the bezel is made of black steel, and the glass is also mineral.
+Identical to the Sport, but incorporates an optical pulse sensor for the first time in the Suunto range.
+Its overall thickness increases to 16.8mm, making room for the optical sensor.
+It differs from the Sport "a secas" in that the bezel is black steel, being the crystal also mineral.

 - Suunto Spartan Ultra - The top of the range, Suunto Spartan Sport offers a barometric altimeter and a longer range, increasing its thickness to 17mm.
 The glass is made of sapphire in all available models, and some have a titanium bezel.